lhrb/immo24scraper/README.md

 > Why should I use this?
 Immobilenscout24 already has a notification feature.

-However, the notification feature appeared to be kind of unreliable, so I came up with this DIY solution.
+However, the notification feature appeared to be unreliable, so I came up with this DIY solution.

 > Where should I run this?